Install-path firewall · open source

 Common questions

-How is Chainsaw different from Cloudsmith, JFrog, or Nexus?
+How is it different from Cloudsmith, JFrog, or Nexus?

 Those host packages.
 Chainsaw refuses them on the install path.
-There's no migration — your developers keep pulling from npm, PyPI, Maven, Docker, and the rest, and Chainsaw decides which requests get through.
-Run both if you like: your registry hosts internal artifacts, Chainsaw is the policy layer on every public-registry install.
-See /vs-artifact-managers/ for the full diff.
+There is no migration: your developers keep pulling from npm, PyPI, Maven, Docker, and the rest, and Chainsaw decides which requests get through.
+Run both if you like. /vs-artifact-managers/ has the full diff.

 What happens if Chainsaw itself goes down?

-In monitor mode, Chainsaw fails open with an audit record so installs never break.
-In enforce mode, the default is fail-closed, but you can flip to fail-open with cache-only fallback per policy.
-The cache continues to serve previously-allowed installs during a full outage.
+In monitor mode it fails open with an audit record, so installs never break.
+In enforce mode the default is fail-closed, but you can flip to fail-open with cache-only fallback per policy.
+The cache keeps serving previously-allowed installs during a full outage.

-Yes on the Unlimited plan.
+Yes, on the Enterprise plan.
 The CLI can bake the server URL at build time so air-gapped users never see a public origin.
 For custom deployments, book a 30-minute call.